 Chubbies, for example, used storytelling in email marketing they run to share five interviews with ordinary men who once modeled for the company.
 The brand unveils how they decided to participate in the company’s modeling contest and how their life has changed since then.
 This way, the company builds trust with the reader, bringing their core message — anyone can be the superstar; you just need to believe in yourself.

-Create such email to unveil how the products are made or how your company’s workflow is organized.
+Create this style of email to unveil how the products are made or how your company’s workflow is organized.
 After all, your audience wants to connect with other people, not brands.
 Share some team-building content showing how your team works and has fun together, or some interesting details of your company’s progress.

 Check out an email from MeUndies.
 The company sheds some light on how their products are created: from the methods of producing the fiber to the actual manufacturing process.